SocietyProtectionUndergroundNetworks/dark-EcM-taxa/README.md

 Raster layers of dark taxa EcM richness, percentage dark taxa, and the dark taxa research priority metric plotted in Figure 3.
 R code used to conduct the SHAP analysis and make Figures 3, 4 and 5 is also provided.

 Files:
--	“Figure_3_rasters.tif”: raster layers (equirectangular projection, 30 arc-second resolution) of the maps presented in Figure 3.
+-	“Dark_taxa_geospatial_layers.tif”: raster layers (equirectangular projection, 30 arc-second resolution) of the maps presented in Figure 3.
 The total EcM richness map (Figure 3A) must be obtained from Van Nuland et. al. (2025) (see Figure 3 caption for citation).
 -	“SHAP_and_Fig_3_4_5.r”: R code used to conduct the SHAP analysis and make Figures 3, 4, and 5
 -	“SHAP_training_data.csv”: values from the 1,000 randomly selected grid cells used to conduct the SHAP analysis.